Life comes at you quick.

 Here are a few tools I recommend:

-This is an excellent way to a) ensure you do not forget anything and b) rid your mind of cluttered thoughts that pop up during this time.
 Your list could also be a living document that you may add to or shift around as necessary.

 Remember, the goal of this exercise is to make it easier for you to see the bigger picture.
 Who knows, your list may not be as daunting as you first thought.